ronnnyyy83/ReactAppStart/README.md

 This project is created from create-react-app as a boiler-plate.
 For this project I used scss as pre-processor for css and bootstrap for the styling.
-I did not write too much css since it is not in the requirement.
-(Css is one of most strongest points)

 I also used redux and redux-thunk for application state.

-For testing I used Jest with Enzyme.
-I tested the most important components and not the containers.
+For testing I included Jest with Enzyme.

 Use these command;
 1. To Install Node Packages. - `npm install`